 Honored to come alongside partners in this healing road, Jacquelyn is dedicated to creating a safe, empathetic and supportive space where you can be heard, seen, and understood.
 Jacquelyn is an ally on this road to healing, empowering women to cultivate safety, exploring needs, establishing healthy boundaries, navigating loss, connecting her values and vision for the future with resilience and strength.

+After walking through trauma-induced aphasia where she literally couldn't form words to speak, Jill aims to be a "voice for the voiceless," supporting betrayed wives with clear language and definitions to help them better articulate their experiences.
 Jill’s specialties include creating insightful recovery resources for women, illuminating the trauma of emotional betrayal, and proactively educating pastors and churches to ensure effective support for betrayal trauma survivors.

 Her story includes navigating betrayal through multiple pregnancies and while parenting a medically fragile child, grieving the loss of a child, and raising children into adulthood and marriage.